thegouge/dc20-beyond/README.md

     - [ ] Rest Points
     - [ ] Grit Points
 - [ ] style the form
+- [ ] allow a user to go back through the form and change things
 - [ ] style the character sheet
+- [ ] Create a backend API/database for classes, ancestries and other attributes
 - [x] implement routing for this form / the character sheet
 - [ ] Start populating this form with choices from the core rulebook
   - this will likely require the actual rulebook